 US Congress deadline looms for release of Trump tax returns

-Representative Richard Neal, Democratic chairman of the House of Representatives Ways and Means Committee, requested six years of Trump's individual and business returns on Apr 3 and has set a final deadline of 5pm EDT (2100 GMT) on Tuesday, informing IRS Commissioner Charles Rettig in a letter that failure to comply would be viewed as a denial.
+Representative Richard Neal, Democratic chairman of the House of Representatives Ways and Means Committee, requested six years of Trump's individual and business returns on April 3 and has set a final deadline of 5pm EDT on Tuesday (5am Singapore time on Wednesday), informing IRS Commissioner Charles Rettig in a letter that failure to comply would be viewed as a denial.

 Democrats want Trump's returns as part of their investigations of possible conflicts of interest posed by his continued ownership of extensive business interests, even as he serves the public as president.